sayful1/shapla-react-components/packages/dropdown/README.md

-# Shapla React Data Table
+# Shapla React Dropdown

-A simple responsive data table component for React
+A simple and interactive dropdown menu for discoverable content for React

 ## Table of contents